I previously published this piece at Chicago Parent where I was a contributor.

 Then February 14th took a few rough turns.

-Think: a newborn baby, double ear infections, stomach flu, husband lost his job, a snowstorm of epic proportions.
+Think: a newborn baby, double ear infections, stomach flu, a husband lost his job, a snowstorm of epic proportions.

 Any time anyone around us would bring up that date, in hushed tones, we would mumble…..OhhhhFebruary14thAarghGruugleGrummbleBaddBaddMemoriesMakeItStop.